Earthquakes on April 3, 2026

 4.6 km39--✓ ReviewedUSGS →

-Seismographs logged a magnitude 2.2 earthquake 2 km N of Hayward, CA with origin time 21:31 UTC on April 3, 2026.
-39 people reported feeling the earthquake via the USGS Did You Feel It? system.
+Reports of a magnitude 2.2 earthquake 2 km N of Hayward, CA came in on April 3, 2026 at 21:31 UTC.
+The event generated 39 citizen felt reports to the USGS.
 At a depth of just 4.6 km, this was a very shallow event, close enough to the surface that modest magnitudes can produce significant local shaking.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-The epicenter is at 37.665°, -122.076°.
+Coordinates: 37.665°, -122.076°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.2 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-03